SALWALD - BÄTTCHRIZJI

 • 577 m

-The ascent to Bättchrizji is relatively steep at times, but the view and the silence at Bättchrizji are definitely worth it.
+The ascent to the Bättchrizji is at times relatively steep, but the view and the silence at the Bättchrizji are definitely worth it.

 The hike starts at the Salwald restaurant above Mund.
-First follow the usual hiking trail to Hourmattewald.
-After a while, the path branches off into a smaller path.
-The path leads steadily uphill through the beautiful forest to Bättchrizji.
-The tranquillity and views from this magical place are priceless and worth every drop of sweat.
-The descent leads back to the starting point via Alpe Brischeru.
+First, follow the usual hiking trail to the Hourmattewald.
+After a while, the path branches off into a smaller trail.
+Through the beautiful forest, the path steadily leads up to the Bättchrizji.
+The peace and view at this magical place are priceless and worth every drop of sweat.
+The descent leads via the Alpe Brischeru back to the starting point.

-The trail can also be started in Mund.
-The hike is then approx. 2:15 hours longer.
+The path can also be started already in Mund.
+This extends the hike by about 2:15 hours.

 Good to know